jpnotsodev/PythonAutomations/ocauto/README.md

 Now save your script to folder `scripts` and name it `balances.sql`

-> **Note:** The name of the directory mapping and the name of the script file should be the same (always), just like what we did from the above examples.
-And that is because each time you add a new location/directory mapping, the program will look for any script file that matches the name of the mapping you created.
+> **Note:** The name (key) of the mapping and the name of the script file should be the same (always), just like what we did from the above examples.
+And that is because each time you add a new mapping, the program will look for any file that matches the name of the mapping you created.